 In general terms most PBSA property comes with management already organised.
-That means for investors that it’s a fairly stress and hassle free means of regular income compared to, say, commercial property which can often bring a range of issues.
+That means for investors that it’s a fairly stress- and hassle-free means of regular income.

 Occupancy rates are also secure, with demand as previously described it means that you can be about as confident is as reasonable to be when it comes to having your property occupied and earning income.

-Student accommodation, especially HMO (Houses of Multiple Occupation) are often perceived as stressful and fraught with constant problems.
+Student accommodation, especially HMO (Houses in multiple occupation) are often perceived as stressful and fraught with constant problems.
 Whilst standard HMO properties often do face problems with maintenance, rent and resale, PBSA faces very little in comparison.